eclipse-tractusx/digital-product-pass/dpp-backend/scripts/README.md

 - Export enabled/disabled option to export the requested aspect data to a json file
 - Logging enabled/disabled option to log intermediate retrieval status to a file for further backtracking/debugging/troubleshooting
 - The backend API and authorization server settings are configurable
-- Capable to handle exception and error messages
+- Capable to handle exception and error messages+
+- When doing contract negotiation the first contract is always choosed

 ## TL;DR
 - The default script configuration is provided in [Constants.py](./utilities/constants.py) and can be changed based on the authentication provider.